By Diane Cameron, UER Expert Advisory Panel Member

 1. Support increased funding for woodland restoration in our parks.

-Preservation of natural resources often requires restoration, such as: native plant and soil rehabilitation, removal of exotic invasive plants without use of pesticides, and on-going deer management.
+Preservation of natural resources often requires restoration, such as native plant and soil rehabilitation, removal of exotic invasive plants without the use of pesticides, and ongoing deer management.
 Exotic invasive plants, including vines, strangle young oaks and other trees, while deer eat the young trees and understory plants for breakfast, lunch, and dinner.
 As a result, some of the park woods look bedraggled and sparse.
 Woodland restoration is ongoing, and, needs to be stepped up county-wide.
 This likely means an increase in the Parks budget to fund the staff and other requirements to undertake significant restoration and protection of woods and other natural areas, and I strongly support such Parks budget increases.
 In addition to supporting increased budget allocations for Montgomery Parks, residents can also make tax-deductible contributions to the Montgomery Parks Foundation, which supports our County parks and allows donors to specifically designate their donations for specific uses like woodland and trail restorations.

 2. Plant trees – for forest canopy and understory – in your yard.

 Residents whose yards lack native trees and shrubs need to get planted – so that we can create corridors that connect our yards to our local parks and that connect us with our neighbors on cultural and social levels.
 For a list of programs that offer free trees, including Tree Montgomery – where the County plants and cares for your new tree – go to: http://www.montgomerycountymd.gov/green/trees/plant-a-tree.html

 3. Change your landscaping practices (and save money in the process!)